 The Aspen has a more rounded leaf than other members of the Poplar family.
 The stalk (petiole) of the leaf is flattened allowing the leaves to flutter in a slight breeze.

 Male catkins photographed at the end of February.
-Red anthers, hidden in this photo will soon open to release pollen grains onto the wind and fertilise the flowers of female catkins on a different tree.
+The red anthers will soon open to release pollen grains onto the wind and fertilise the flowers of female catkins on a different tree.

 Fertilised female catkins in mid March.
 They stay on the tree until they release wooly seeds in April.